Muhammad-Aizazullah/Text-Summarizer/README.md

 3. Hit Summarize!: Ready?
 Just click that tempting "Summarize" button! 🎯
 4.  *See the Magic!: Watch as your summary magically appears in the right-hand box! ✨
 5. Copy & Share!: Like what you see?
 Click "Copy Summary" (it appears after summarizing!) to grab your new text for anything you need! 📥

-## 🐛 Troubleshooting (Don't Worry, We Got You!)

-Ran into a snag?
-No problem!
-Here are the common fixes:

-*"LexRank summarizer requires NumPy" Error:
-    *The Fix: This is the #1 culprit! 🕵️‍♀️ Don't panic.
-Simply stop your Flask server (go to the terminal and press `CTRL + C` a few times), then run `pip install numpy` (make sure `(venv)` is still showing!), and finally, restart your server with `python app.py`.
-Problem solved! ✅
-"NLTK data not found" or weird `punkt` / `stopwords` errors:
-    *The Fix: Your app needs to download some linguistic data.
-Ensure your computer has an active internet connection when you first run `python app.py`.
-The app will try to fetch them automatically.
-If issues persist, double-check your terminal output for any specific NLTK download failures. 🌐
-*"Summarizer not working / Output is exactly the same as input":
-    Possible Fixes (Check these!):
-        Did you check for the NumPy error in your terminal?
-(It's sneaky!)
-        Is your input text actually long enough to summarize?
-Very short sentences might not change. 🤷‍♀️ Is your slider set to "Long" for a super short input?
-Try dragging it towards "Short" to see a bigger difference! 📉 Open your browser's developer tools (usually by pressing `F12`), go to the `Network` tab, and click the `POST /api/summarize` request after hitting summarize.
-Does it show any errors there?
-The `Response` tab might give clues! 🕵️‍♂️

----